peakyDicers/Grade-11-Final-Project/README.md

 # READ-ME
 Other than the images, this entire game is coded by myself.
-I spent much of my winter break coding this game and am pretty proud of what I was able to accomplish in an approximately one month window.
+I spent much of my winter break coding this game and am pretty proud of what I was able to accomplish in an approximate one month window.

 I made this game as my final project for my grade 11 computer science class back in 2014-2015.
 This was completed in within a one month window, in class and at home.
 I spent much of my winter break working on this game.
 This is my first game I coded in c# and being as such, there is some repetitive and inefficient coding.
 I have learnt a lot since then, and my new knowledge can be seen in my Grade 12 Final Project.